vreabernardo/RandomMazeGenerator/README.md

 # RandomMazeGenerator

 This is a simple maze generator created using Python and Pygame.
-It generates a maze using the Recursive Backtracking algorithm, and the player can watch as the algorithm creates the maze and navigates through the cells until it reaches the end.
+It generates a maze using the Recursive Backtracking algorithm, and the user can watch as the algorithm creates the maze and navigates through the cells until it reaches the end.

 <p align="center">
     <img width=45% src="https://user-images.githubusercontent.com/45080358/219528690-c872c9ed-b7d4-4446-a954-3ddc036a1fce.gif">